scripting/feedToMasto/README.md

 Set it up as shown in the <a href="https://github.com/scripting/feedToMasto/blob/main/config.json">example file</a>.
 Basically you're providing the same info you provide when you log in personally, your username, email address and password.

 Why Bluesky?
 I wanted to start fanning out to support new social networks other than Mastodon.
 I was using Bluesky and had some good <a href="https://www.manton.org/2023/04/29/getting-started-with.html">developer docs</a> from my friend Manton Reece, so I decided the second platform would be Bluesky.
 This is not an endorsement of the product.

+### Using with WordPress

+In config.json, at the top level, create a new object called wordpress.

+Set it up as shown in the <a href="https://github.com/scripting/feedToMasto/blob/main/config.json">example file</a>.
+Basically you're providing the same info you provide when you log in personally, your username, email address and password.

+Why WordPress?
+It's like the Mount Everest of social media, so huge you often miss it.
+It also supports all the features of textcasting, so it's a way to test all the features, flowing from RSS, that also supports all the features of textcasting.

 ### What the other items in config.json are for